 LEAs are required to provide an IEP Ratio on their annual cost reports.
 When applied, this LEAspecific IEP Ratio discounts the allowable costs associated with the Direct Service cost pool by the percentage of IEP Medicaid students.

-Using the December 1 Count Report of the cost settlement fiscal year, the numerator is the number of students with a health-related service(s) in their IEP and are MA-eligible and the denominator is the total number of students with a health-related service(s) in their IEP.
-For example, student data and eligibility from December 1, 2014 would be used to determine the IEP ratios for the FY 2014-2015 cost settlement.
-All participating LEAs are required to maintain documentation supporting the reported IEP ratios, including the names and birthdates of students.
+Using the December 1 Count Report, LEAs are required to report the total number of all special education students with a health-related service(s) in their IEP.
+This number is the denominator of the IEP ratio.
+The numerator is the total number of Medicaid eligible special education students with a health-related service(s) in their IEP.
+Both the numerator and denominator are calculated as of December 1 of the fiscal year.
+For example, student data and eligibility from December 1, 2022 would be used to determine the IEP ratios for the FY 2022-2023 cost settlement.
+All participating LEAs are required to maintain documentation supporting both the numerator and the denominator of the reported IEP ratios, including the names and birthdates of students.

-Failure to maintain documentation supporting the reported IEP ratio, when determined during an audit or oversight and monitoring, will result in the recoupment of all SBAP payments received for that fiscal year, to include interim payments, payments resulting from cost settlement, and MAC payments.
+Note: Failure to maintain documentation supporting the reported IEP ratio, when determined during an audit or oversight and monitoring, will result in the recoupment of all SBAP payments received for that fiscal year, to include interim payments, payments resulting from cost settlement, and MAC payments.